Skip to main content

 Developer workflow

-Once your admin has connected the GHES instance, no developer-side configuration is needed.
+Once an Owner has connected the GHES instance, no developer-side configuration is needed.
 Claude Code detects your GHES hostname automatically from the git remote in your working directory.
 Clone a repository from your GHES instance as you normally would:

 git clone git@github.example.com:platform/api-service.git